-a) Inhibits the synthesis of thyroid hormones;

-b)Can be applied in case of hyperthyroid status;

-c)Can be administered in patients with hypothyroidism (goiter);

-d)Has goitrogenic activity;

-e)Inhibits the synthesis of thyrotropin alfa.
+- a) Inhibits the synthesis of thyroid hormones; - b) Can be applied in case of hyperthyroid status; - c) Can be administered in patients with hypothyroidism (goiter); - d) Has goitrogenic activity; - e) Inhibits the synthesis of thyrotropin alfa.

+f) Is highly effective.